Enhancement of efficiency in the Dicke model quantum heat engine: Introduction

-\section{{ INTRODUCTION}}
+\section{Introduction}

-The thermodynamics survey of quantum systems have been enriched and gained new perspectives by introducing the effects of quantum fluctuations, quantum correlations as well as strong system-reservoir coupling and non-Markovian dynamics into the thermodynamic description of quantum systems.
-In this way, concern about the validity and possible generalization of thermodynamic laws in the quantum domain, have lead to the formal development of quantum thermodynamics \cite{Millen2016, Zeeya2017, Alicki2018}.
-Therefore, analysis related to this field became relevant not only for fundamental research but also for modern technological applications.

-Remarkable results using quantum resources in technology are well known, like the use of quantum entanglement for quantum computation and quantum information \cite{nielsen}.
-In a similar way, thermal machines that use quantum systems as working substance have attracted the attention of the community, these kind of machines are called quantum heat engines (QHEs) \cite{Alicki1979, Kieu2004}.
+The thermodynamics of quantum systems have been enriched and gained new perspectives by introducing the effects of quantum fluctuations, quantum correlations as well as strong system-reservoir coupling and non-Markovian dynamics.
+The analysis related to this field became relevant not only for fundamental research but also for modern technological applications \cite{Millen2016, Zeeya2017, Alicki2018}.
+Remarkable results using quantum resources in technology are for example the use of quantum entanglement for quantum computation and quantum information \cite{nielsen}.
+In a similar way, thermal machines that use quantum systems have attracted the attention of the community.
+These kind of machines are called quantum heat engines \cite{Alicki1979, Kieu2004}.
 In order to study the heat exchange and work production in such engines, the concepts of heat, work and free energy need to be reviewed in the quantum realm, therefore one have to refer to the prescriptions of quantum thermodynamics.
-The principal advantage of QHEs over its classical counterpart, is that higher efficiencies could be reached \cite{niedenzu01,lutz1,niedenzu02,squeezed01,squeezed02,squeezed03,su2018,Gardas}.
-Some quantum resources that allow such efficiency boost are the use of non-thermal reservoirs, as for example squeeze reservoirs and quantum-coherent baths, where efficiency can even overcome Carnot bound.
-Despite such results, is worth emphasizing that the second law of thermodynamics is not violated, since the Carnot's limit is valid when heat engines use thermal reservoirs.
-All this interesting phenomenology motivated the experimental realization of QHEs \cite{expQHE01,expQHE02}.
+The principal advantage of quantum heat engines over its classical counterpart, is that higher efficiencies could be reached \cite{niedenzu01,lutz1,niedenzu02,squeezed01,squeezed02,squeezed03,su2018,Gardas}.
+Some quantum resources that allow such efficiency boost are the use of non-thermal reservoirs, as for example squeeze reservoirs and quantum-coherent baths, even quantum vacuum fluctuation could be exploited as non-standard reservoir for quantum heat engines \cite{enrique2018}.
+All this interesting phenomenology motivated the experimental realization of quantum heat engines \cite{expQHE01,expQHE02}.
+In addition, other resource allowing quantum heat engines to increase their efficiency and power are collective effects in many-body scenario \cite{collective00, collective01,collective02,collective03,niedenzu03}.
+A well known collective phenomena of matter is quantum phase transition \cite{sachdev}.
+Therefore, recent works found connections between quantum phase transition with higher efficiencies and power increase in quantum heat engines \cite{ma,fazio,kloc}.
+Similarly, other study \cite{fadaie} explore the effects of topological phase transition in the work and efficiency of a quantum heat engine.